Just received these completed project images from a recent entry system we custom built as part of an exterior

-The wood was salvaged from the volcanic blowdown of Mount St. Helens.
+The Tacoma Dome uses wood from the volcanic blowdown of Mount St. Helens.

 How cool is THAT?

-Doug Fir buds are used to create a special eau de vie brandy from Clear Creek Distillery that runs about $50 a bottle.
+Eau de vie brandy from Clear Creek Distillery uses Doug Fir buds and runs about $50 a bottle.

-Though there are no native Douglas Fir stands in Hawaii (there are a small number of trees planted on the grave of David Douglas who is buried there), there are evidently ancient Hawaiian canoes made of Doug Fir.
+Though there are no native Douglas Fir stands in Hawaii (there are a small number of trees on the grave of David Douglas who is buried there), there are evidently ancient Hawaiian canoes made of Doug Fir.
 It turns out that Douglas Fir logs would wash ashore in Hawaii from clear across the Pacific.
 The Hawaiians carved them into outrigger canoes.

-Of course today Douglas Fir is one of the most widely used lumber products in the world.
-Clear Vertical Grain Douglas Fir is particularly well suited to the custom manufacture of wood windows and doors for use in the Pacific NW due to its exceptional durability in our wet climate.
+Today Douglas Fir is one of the lumber products most widely in use in the world.
+Clear Vertical Grain Douglas Fir is particularly befitting to the custom manufacture of wood windows and doors for use in the Pacific NW due to its exceptional durability in our wet climate.
 We’re pretty in love with the stuff around here.

 You can learn more about Doug Fir (and some of the iconic local landmarks that were built with it) at our Whiskey and Windows reception on March 19th at the Architectural Heritage Center.
 Get the details and RSVP here.

-We were delighted to recently complete a custom storefront system for Full Sail Brewing’s Hood River corporate offices.
-It was the perfect mix of Uniquely Versatile elements: unusual scale, specific climate and weather conditions and a client with a very specific design aesthetic in mind.
+We were happy to recently complete a custom storefront system for Full Sail Brewing’s Hood River corporate offices.
+It was the perfect mix of Uniquely Versatile elements: unusual scale, specific climate and weather conditions.
+And a client with a very specific design aesthetic in mind.
 Here’s a look at the goals and challenges of the project:

 Use of Vertical Grain Douglas Fir was a central design theme throughout this project.
 The main entrance is meant to highlight that theme.
 With solid CVG Douglas fir transom, sidelites, and doors with a clear finished interior and exterior.

 TMencer Construction Company approached us with this opportunity along with other custom shops in the region.
-Although our price point was higher, Tim Mencer valued our commitment to on-site consulting services, our ability to provide complete AutoCAD drawings for review and our expertise in integrating very specialized hardware for custom projects like this one.
+Although our price point was higher, Tim Mencer valued our commitment to on-site consulting services.
+Our ability to provide complete AutoCAD drawings for review.
+Our expertise in integrating very specialized hardware for custom projects like this one.